danhosteltemplate/reepay-examples/reepay-subscription-example/README.md

 ### Sign-up

 The sign-up page will show you a form.
 All fields are required.
+Test cards can be found [here](https://docs.reepay.com/api/#testing).

 When you sign-up, a customer will be created in the local database and the customer will be subscribed to the plan through Reepay.

 - **There are no one-to-one mapping between the local database and Reepay.
 The local database is reset every time the application is restarted**